 - 1. Using electronic devices during class time in any manner other than specifically permitted by the classroom instructor; - 2.
 Permitting any audible sound to come from the device when not being used for reason #1 above: - 3.
 Engaging in academic dishonesty, including cheating, intentionally plagiarizing, wrongfully giving or receiving help during an academic examination, or wrongfully obtaining test copies or scores; - 4.
-Using the device to take photographs in locker rooms or bathrooms; - 5.
+Using the device to take photographs in areas where a general expectation of personal privacy exists, including but not limited to locker rooms and bathrooms; - 5.
 Creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction of oneself or another person.